finnqiao/lendingclub_states/README.md

 Variables from Lending Club data:

 loan_amnt - The listed amount of the loan applied for by the borrower.
-If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value. funded_amnt - The total amount committed to that loan at that point in time. term - The number of payments on the loan.
+If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value. \n funded_amnt - The total amount committed to that loan at that point in time. term - The number of payments on the loan.
 Values are in months and can be either 36 or 60. int_rate - Interest Rate on the loan